-- i) we have obtained all the information we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Articles of Association of the Company and the UAE Federal Law No. 32 of 2021; - iii) the Company has maintained proper books of account; - iv) the financial information included in the Board of Directors report is consistent with the books of account of the Company; - v) investments in shares and stocks during the year ended 31 December 2022 (if any), are disclosed in note 10 to the consolidated financial statements; - vi) note 26 reflects material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the year ended 31 December 2022, any of the applicable provisions of the UAE Federal Law No. 32 of 2021 or Articles of Association of the Company which would materially affect its activities or its financial position as at 31 December 2022; and - viii) note 23 reflects the social contributions made during the year ended 31 December 2022.
+- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (32) of 2021; - iii) The Group has maintained proper books of account in accordance with established accounting principles; - iv) The financial information included in the Board of Directors' report, in so far as it relates to these consolidated financial statements, is consistent with the books of account of the Group; - Note 9 to the consolidated financial statements discloses investment in securities by the Group during the financial year ended 31 December 2023; - vi) Notes 19 and 26 to the consolidated financial statements discloses material related party transactions and balances, and the terms under which they were conducted; - vii) Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Group has contravened during the financial year ended 31 December 2023 any of the applicable provisions of the UAE Federal Law No. (32) of 2021, or in respect of the Company, its Articles of Association, which would materially affect its activities or its consolidated financial position as at 31 December 2023; and - viii) Note 23 to the consolidated financial statements discloses social contributions during the financial year ended 31 December 2023.